Save big (up to $1,875) on small business tools with our free membership, business.com+

 Customization or personalization can bring significant value to your business and add a new level of connection with your customers, but it shouldn’t be forced.
 Take the time to consider if and how you should implement this strategy in your business.

-Kiely Kuligowski and Sean Peek contributed to this article.
+Kiely Kuligowski and Sean Peek contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?